 While this content may initially be shared within a consensual relationship, its unauthorized distribution is a violation of privacy.
 Victims endure public humiliation, harassment, reputational damage, and emotional trauma.
 Cybercriminals typically share the material on different social media platforms, adult websites, or mass text messages.

 Revenge porn means sharing someone’s private, sexual photos or videos without their consent, usually to embarrass, threaten, or hurt them.
-It doesn’t matter if the images were once shared in a relationship – posting or sending them without permission is illegal in most states and can lead to criminal charges.
+It doesn’t matter if the images were once shared in a relationship.
+Posting or sending them without permission is illegal in most jurisdictions.

 How Revenge Porn Differs From Other Types of Image‑Based Abuse